conjurer-rich/flow-decision-records/pages/docs/flow-decision-signals.md

 ---

-## 🧩 How Do Signals Lead to Triggers?
+## 🧩 How do signals lead to triggers?

 Look for signals that: